DeAnne Julius

 Dame DeAnne Shirley Julius, DCMG, CBE (born April 14, 1949) is a Distinguished Fellow at Chatham House.
 An American–British economist, Julius is noted as a founder member of the Monetary Policy Committee of the Bank of England.

 She began her active career as a project economist with the World Bank in Washington and has handled extensive roles in the private sector.
-From 2003–12 she was Chairman of Chatham House in London and from 2014-19 was chair of the Council at University College London.
+From 2003 to 2012 she was Chairman of Chatham House in London and from 2014 to 2019 was chair of the Council at University College London.

 Early life and education

 Julius was born the daughter of Marvin and Maxine Julius, and was raised in Ames, Iowa.

 She earned a BSc degree in economics from Iowa State University, and an MA and PhD degree in economics from the University of California, Davis.
 She holds five honorary doctorates, from the University of Warwick, University of Birmingham, South Bank University, University of Bath, and Iowa State University.